ansible-lockdown/RHEL8-CIS/README.md

 - ansible-core 2.12
 - ansible collections - pulls in the latest version based on requirements file
 - runs the audit using the devel branch
+- This is an automated test that occurs on pull requests into devel

 ## Support